 Where a tenancy is failing but has not yet met the threshold for non-qualification and resulting reduced preference, a Safe Surrender Agreement may be considered which enables the surrender of the tenancy before the situation escalates to a crisis and/or eviction.
 It should be agreed before the tenancy is surrendered.

-The agreement is between Landlord, Tenant and relevant Council
+The agreement is between Landlord, Tenant, and relevant Council a) The tenant will give usual 28-day notice.

 If agreed the conditions are: